RQConf_PartnerLoginUrl RQConf_CheckUrl

 In general, you must pay Québec Pension Plan (QPP) contributions if you meet the following two conditions:

-• Your work income is over $3,500.
+- Your work income is over $3,500.

-The QPP is a mandatory public plan for Québec workers.
+The QPP is a mandatory public insurance plan for Québec workers.
 As a rule, employers withhold QPP contributions from earned income.

 QPP contribution rate

-For 2023, the total of the employee and employer QPP contribution rates will remain at 10.8%, for an employee contribution rate of 5.4%.
-The total of the employee and employer rates for the first additional QPP contribution will increase from 1.5% to 2%, for an additional first employee contribution rate of 1%.
+For 2025, the total of the employee and employer QPP contribution rates will remain at 10.8%, for an employee contribution rate of 5.4%.
+The total of the employee and employer rates for the first additional QPP contribution will remain at 2%, for a first additional employee contribution rate of 1%.
+The total of the employee and employer rates for the second additional QPP contribution (applicable only if the salary or wages fall between the maximum pensionable earnings and the additional maximum pensionable earnings) will be 8%, for a second additional employee contribution rate of 4%.

 Overpayment